Contact Media Relations

 Faculty Media Mentions

-- March 9, 2025Derek Horstmeyer, professor of finance, recently published an article titled, "Does Dollar-Cost Averaging Work?
-Here’s What the Numbers Say," in The Wall Street Journal.
+- April 29, 2025Derek Horstmeyer, professor of finance, recently published an article titled, "Should You Buy a Stock Targeted by an Activist Investor?" in The Wall Street Journal.